-The department’s Hydrogen division is responsible for accelerating the production, domestic use and export of hydrogen in Queensland.
-To achieve this, we’re committed to working collaboratively with the private sector and other government agencies to foster hydrogen project investment and skills development.
+The department’s Hydrogen division is responsible for securing a hydrogen future for all Queenslanders.
+To achieve this, we’re committed to working collaboratively with the private sector and other government agencies to foster hydrogen project investment and skills development and accelerate the production, domestic use and export of hydrogen in Queensland.

 Queensland’s combination of significant renewable energy resources, world-class infrastructure such as ports, and long-standing trading partnerships, position Queensland to be a leader in the production, domestic use and export of renewable hydrogen.

-A hydrogen industry in Queensland will create highly skilled jobs, open up a new export market for the state, and play a critical role in helping us reach our net zero emissions target by 2050, particularly in hard to abate sectors.
+A hydrogen industry in Queensland will create highly skilled jobs, open up a new export market for the state, and play a critical role in helping us reach our net zero emissions target by 2050, particularly in sectors where it is difficult to cut emissions.
 Our hydrogen industry will see us well placed to use our plentiful resources to help our trading partners achieve their own decarbonisation objectives.

-Since 2019, the Queensland Government has committed more than $60 million, as part of the Queensland Hydrogen Industry Strategy 2019-2024, to help stimulate the hydrogen industry and future hydrogen jobs in Queensland.
+Since 2019, the Queensland Government has committed more than $110 million, as part of the Queensland Hydrogen Industry Strategy 2019-2024, to help stimulate the hydrogen industry and future hydrogen jobs in Queensland.
 The Queensland Government has committed to refreshing the strategy for 2024-2028.
 The new strategy will play a key role in shaping the state’s forward planning as Queensland rapidly approaches the 50% by 2030 Renewable Energy Target.

 - Hydrogen development in Queensland